InvoiceFox/InvoiceFox-integration-OpenCart/README.md

 * Copy files with full paths to OpenCart root folder
 * Go to *ADMINISTRATION > Extensions > Modules* and press Install at *InvoiceFox Mod*.
 * Edit the $CONF in the ./admin/model/invoicefox/hooks.php.
 You get your API key in InvoiceFox/Čebelca.biz under *Access/Dostop*.

+* To create invoice go to *Admin > Sales > Orders > View (at a specified order) > History" and set order status to "Complete".
+  The invoice will be created and comment about this will be added to history.

 ###Where does this work